rlautan/recras-wordpress-plugin/readme.md

 Example: `[recras-product id="9" show="title"]` will show the title of the product with ID 9.

+### Date/Time picker
+By default, date and time pickers use whatever the browser has available.
+At the time of writing (January 2016) Internet Explorer (all versions), Firefox (all versions), and Safari (desktop) do not have native date/time pickers and only show a text field.
+We have included a modern looking date/time picker that you can enable on the Recras -> Settings page.

 ### Styling
 No custom styling is applied by default, so it will integrate with your site easily.
 If you want to apply custom styling, see `style.css` for all available classes.
 Be sure to include these styles in your own theme, this stylesheet is not loaded by the plugin!
+Styling for the date/time picker can be based off of `datetimepicker/bootstrap-material-datetimepicker.css`.
+Be sure to make any changes in your own theme, as this file may be overwritten when a new version of the plugin is released.

+### Cache
+All data from your Recras is cached for up to 24 hours.
+If you make important changes like, for example, increasing the price of a product, you can clear the cache to reflect those changes on your site immediately.

 ## Installation